opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Choose File  →  **Load Level** and use the browser to load a TNZ file.
+    - Choose Level  →  **Load Level...** and use the browser to load a TNZ file.

-    - Choose File  →  **Load As Sub-Xsheet** and use the browser to load a TNZ file.
+    - Choose File  →  **Load As Sub-Xsheet...** and use the browser to load a TNZ file.

-    - Use the OpenToonz standard browser to drag the scene icon to the Scene Cast pane, the Xsheet/Timeline or the viewer.
+    - Use the OpenToonz standard browser to drag the scene icon to the Scene Cast pane, the Xsheet/Timeline or the Viewer.

     - In the file browser right-click the scene icon and select **Load As Sub-Xsheet** in the menu that opens.